reimagined/hacker-news-resolve/README.md

 ## Domain Model Analysis

-At this point, we need to analyze the domain.
+At this point, you need to analyze the domain.
-Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events.
-We can then use these events to build the required read models.
+Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events which are used to build the required read models.

-Hacker News is a social news website focusing on computer science.
+**Hacker News** is a social news website focusing on computer science.
-Its users can post news, ask questions and comment on news, and reply to other comments.
+Its users can post news, ask questions, comment on news, and reply to comments.
-Posts are called Stories, so we will use this name in further.
+These posts are called **Stories**.

 **Users** can post **Stories** and **Comments**.
 * Story - news or question
 * Comment - a short message written about news or question
 * User - a registered and logged in user that can perform actions (post news, ask questions, write comments)

-Now we need to identify domain aggregate roots.
-To do this, detect which commands the Hacker News application should perform and which entities they are addressed to:
+Next, identify domain aggregate roots by detecting which commands the **Hacker News** application should perform and which entities they are addressed to:
 * create a **User**
 * create a **Story**
 * comment a **Story**
 * upvote a **Story**
 * unvote a **Story**

-We only need the User and Story aggregate roots since there are no commands addressed to Comment.
+You only need the User and Story aggregate roots since there are no commands addressed to Comment.
-Note that when using CQRS and Event Sourcing, we make a hard and important design decision on the Write Side: we identify which events should be captured, and then we can calculate necessary read models from these events.
+Note that when using CQRS and Event Sourcing, you need to identify which events should be captured on the Write Side, and then compose a list of Read Side models from these events.

 To summarize the domain analysis: